Antenatal/Postnatal - Our Midwife holds a clinic on Tuesday afternoon by appointment.

 The practice offers contraception services from routine contraceptive pill prescriptions to emergency contraception.
 Advice on safer sex and confidentiality of pregnancy can be given.

 All diabetic patients are regularly monitored and invited to come for a full annual review yearly and a short interim review at six months.
 Care is sometimes shared with the local hospital, clinic or the Community Diabetic Nurse Specialist.
 Chiropody and dietary appointments can be arranged at the practice.
-Our Practice Nurse, Melanie Brown, will also give advice on diet and medication.
+Our Practice Nurse, Jo Ralph, will also give advice on diet and medication.
 Please call the surgery to speak to her for advice.